 - All PhD documents have to reach the GCB office 4 weeks before the specified date of the thesis defense at the latest.

-- Supervisor and external co-referee send their assessments directly to the GCB-coordinator Marlene Wolf and Cc to Edith Imthurn at least 4 weeks before the defense date.
+- Supervisor and external co-referee send their assessments directly to the GCB-coordinator PD Dr. Monica Schaller and Cc to Edith Imthurn at least 4 weeks before the defense date.

 - Hard copies must be submitted to Edith Imthurn, GCB Secretary.
 If you come in person, please arrange a personal appointment with Edith Imthurn in advance.